Saga customers can save hundreds on holidays and cruises - browse our available travel offers and find out more here.

 Like anyone else, I always have a nagging fear in a group I will not get on with everybody else but my experience is that I usually do.
-Everyone - including myself - is in their best behaviour and out to have a good time and that always a good base to build on.
+Everyone - including myself - is on their best behaviour and out to have a good time and that's always a good base to build on.

 And if you do find that one awkward individual you can’t stand it is easy to avoid them by hanging out with those you do like (which might well be everyone else).

 The group is also great when you need a partner for sports, dancing or other joint activities.
 It always takes the pressure off to find someone else is worse than you at activities such as cooking or tennis.